Nathan Bedford Forrest

 Confederate Lieutenant General Nathan

-Bedford Forrest was a controversial figure in
+Bedford Forrest was a brilliant military leader,

-monument to his memory in Selma proved
+memory in Selma proved has generated

 Selma, of course, played a pivotal role in the